 c) Each student must notify the campus of any change in their contact details or residential address and who to contact in emergency situations within 7 days of arrival or within 7 days of any change to these details whilst the student is enrolled in the course.

-d) All courses offering fewer than 24 lessons (20 hours) per week are not available to student visa holders.
+d) All courses offering fewer than 24 lessons (20 hours) per week are not available to

 f) Any school-aged dependants accompanying overseas students to Australia will be required to pay full fees if they are enrolled in either a government or non-government school.